THE FELICITY BRYAN PUBLISHING MENTORSHIP SCHEME

 These questions are designed to give us a bit a more information about you, your passion for books and why you feel this mentorship would be beneficial to you.

-Longlisted candidates will be invited for interview.
+Longlisted candidates will be invited for a virtual interview.

 SHORTLISTED CANDIDATES